Foundations of geometry: Euclid's parallel postulate

 For two thousand years, many attempts were made to prove the parallel postulate using Euclid's first four postulates.
 A possible reason that such a proof was so highly sought after was that, unlike the first four postulates, the parallel postulate isn't self-evident.
-If the order the postulates were listed in the Elements is significant, it indicates that Euclid included this postulate only when he realised he could not prove it or proceed without it.
+If the order the postulates listed in the Elements were significant, it would indicate that Euclid included this postulate only when he realised he could not prove it or proceed without it.
 Many attempts were made to prove the fifth postulate from the other four, many of them being accepted as proofs for long periods of time until the mistake was found.
 Invariably the mistake was assuming some 'obvious' property which turned out to be equivalent to the fifth postulate.
-Eventually it was realized that this postulate may not be provable from the other four.
+Eventually it was realized that this postulate might not be provable from the other four.
 According to Trudeau (1987) this opinion about the parallel postulate (Postulate 5) does appear in print:

 Apparently the first to do so was G. S. Klügel (1739–1812), a doctoral student at the University of Gottingen, with the support of his teacher A. G. Kästner, in the former's 1763 dissertation Conatuum praecipuorum theoriam parallelarum demonstrandi recensio (Review of the Most Celebrated Attempts at Demonstrating the Theory of Parallels).
 In this work Klügel examined 28 attempts to prove Postulate 5 (including Saccheri's), found them all deficient, and offered the opinion that Postulate 5 is unprovable and is supported solely by the judgment of our senses.